galaxyproject/galaxy-hub/content/blog/2022-07-14-Galaxy-Wellbeing-Blog-5/index.md

 # References

 Huppert, F. A. (2009).
-Psychological well‐being: Evidence regarding its causes and consequences. *Applied psychology: health and well‐being*, *1*(2), 137-164.
+Psychological well‐being: Evidence regarding its causes and consequences. *Applied Psychology: Health and Well‐being*, *1*(2), 137-164.

 Lyubomirsky, S., King, L., & Diener, E. (2005).
 The benefits of frequent positive affect: Does happiness lead to success? *Psychological Bulletin*, *131*(6), 803.

 Wright, T. A., Cropanzano, R., & Bonett, D. G. (2007).
-The moderating role of employee positive well-being on the relation between job satisfaction and job performance. *Journal of occupational health psychology*, *12*(2), 93.
+The moderating role of employee positive well-being on the relation between job satisfaction and job performance. *Journal of Occupational Health Psychology*, *12*(2), 93.